Hevne/RTS_Balacing_Hevne/README.md

 # Units balancing

+Units balancing is one of the core things we need to priorize when balancing our game since it will determine which outcome will have every engaged fight between two players.
+Although it can seem that units balancing is just about setting numbers, strengths and weaknesses is a bit more complex than just that.

 Units should have multiple facets that determine their utility and why a player would want to build them.
-The Archer is a unit designed to counter the Athena, but they're embedded within a more detailed context.
-The Athena is a cruiser which costs both Metal and Radioactives, while the Archer is a frigate which only costs Metal, allowing it to be used more flexibly to complement Radioactives-heavy strategies or to burn excess Metal if your Radioactives income suddenly drops.
+Using again as an example Ashes of the Singularity, the Archer is a unit designed to counter the Athena, but they're embedded within a more detailed context.
+The Athena is a cruiser which costs both Metal and Radioactives (both resources of the game), while the Archer is a frigate which only costs Metal, allowing it to be used more flexibly to complement Radioactives-heavy strategies or to burn excess Metal if your Radioactives income suddenly drops.
 Frigates are also considerably faster than cruisers, which makes Archers useful as a nimble form of harassment.
 Archers have high damage but low health, which makes them great against buildings, but vulnerable versus Orbitals and area of effect damage.

+We can see how balacing the resources needed to produce each unit is too a core component of units mechanic, in that way we let the door open for the player to create his own strategy not only focused on countering units.

+Having said that, I'm going to cover how to balance the units combat system based on RPS (Rock Papers Scissors) base.

 <h1 id="Intransitive Mechanics or Rock Paper Scissors"> Intransitive Mechanics or Rock Paper Scissors  </h1>